What if I Was Involved in an Accident While Driving for Uber or Lyft?

 • Offer to settle the claim out of court for less than its established value.

-Most personal injury claims resolve through settlement.
+Most personal injury claims are resolved through settlement.
 However, the initial settlement offer from the at-fault party’s insurance provider is generally far lower than the established value for the claim.

 Your attorney will work to negotiate an offer that provides fair compensation for the expenses and impacts of your injury.
 If the insurance provider fails to pay the claim, your attorney can file in civil court as a personal injury lawsuit.